General Security Considerations

-For access control purposes, all operations can be classified by the object that the document viewer processes in a particular operation.
+For access control purposes, all operations can be classified by the object that the document viewer processes within a specific operation.
 The objects are:

 - Document export results.

-For information on how to implement authorized access to these objects in a reporting application, review the following article: Authorized Access to Reports and Documents in a Web Reporting Application.
+To implement authorized access to these objects in a reporting application, review the following help topic: Authorized Access to Reports and Documents in a Web Reporting Application.

 Avoid Sensitive Data Exposure Through Report URL

 A report URL (report string identifier) is a string that contains a report name, report parameters, and may contain other information.
-A client method that opens a report sends this string to the server.
-The string may reveal sensitive information, such as your application's internal structure.
+A client method that opens a report will send this string to the server.
+The string may reveal sensitive information, such as an application’s internal structure.

-Make sure that the report URL does not contain sensitive information.
-Implement custom report name resolution services to detect and remove unnecessary information from the report string identifiers.
+Make certain that the report URL does not contain sensitive information.
+Implement custom report name resolution services to detect and remove unnecessary information from report string identifiers.
 The following services are available:

-The IWebDocumentViewerReportResolver service allows you to parse a report name, create a report instance and return it to the calling method.
-When you have a parameterized report, you can specify parameters in the report name that is passed to the service, and use parameters in the report's constructor.
+Allows you to parse a report name, create a report instance, and return it to the calling method.
+If you have a parameterized report, you can specify parameters in the report name passed to the service and use parameters within the report’s constructor.

 Ensure Safe Image Loading from URL

-To allow the "file://" protocol in image URLs, use the DevExpress.Security.Resources.AccessSettings class to apply access rules that allow image loading from the specified locations.
+To use the “file://“ protocol in image URLs, use the DevExpress.Security.Resources.AccessSettings class to apply access rules that enable image loading from specified locations.

 Protect Passwords on the Client Side

-Passwords for PDF and Excel files with other export options are always passed in a POST request to exclude them from the browser history.
+Passwords for PDF and Excel files with other export options are always passed in a POST request (to exclude them from browser history).

 If users share a report, passwords specified for PDF and Excel files are not exposed in the Web Document Viewer.
 A user who has access to documents exported by other users cannot bypass password protection.

-Call the EnablePassingExportOptionsPasswordsToClient method at application startup to pass PDF/Excel passwords, specified in the Report Designer, to the Web Document Viewer in the ASP.NET Web Forms & MVC and ASP.NET Core platforms.
+Call the EnablePassingExportOptionsPasswordsToClient method at application startup to pass PDF/Excel passwords (specified in the Report Designer) to the Web Document Viewer on ASP.NET Web Forms & MVC and ASP.NET Core platforms.

 Protect Passwords on the Server Side